BestTimesToVisit.com Logo

 transport

 Get an EZ-Link card or Singapore Tourist Pass for seamless travel on the MRT (Mass Rapid Transit) and buses.
-You can tap and go, avoiding the hassle of buying individual tickets, and it's way cheaper than relying on taxis for everything.
-Just remember to tap out when you exit too!
+You can tap in and out easily, and it's much cheaper than buying single tickets, especially if you plan on using public transport frequently.
+You can top it up at any MRT station or convenience store.

 food